-Best Speakers Buying Guide: Welcome to TechRadar's round-up of the best wireless, connected speakers and speaker systems in 2018.
+Best Speakers buying guide: Welcome to TechRadar's round-up of the best wireless, connected speakers and speaker systems in 2019.

-n between those two ends of the scale lies wireless speakers - powerful chambers of sound that don't require a cable to setup, so if you're not in the mood to string wires, this is the way to go.
+Of course it's not just like you have big floor-standing systems and portable ones to choose from, between those two ends of the sound spectrum also lies wireless speakers, which are powerful chambers of sound that don't require a cable to setup.
+That means if you're not in the mood to string wires, this is the way to go.

-Ideally, the speaker that you pick will have been made with a number of built-in amps and DACs and then custom-tuned to replicate music as close to the source as possible.
+Ideally, the speaker you choose for your home will have been made with a number of built-in amps and DACs and then custom-tuned to replicate music as close to the source as possible.

-On top of pristine audio playback, you should be looking for speakers that pack in a plethora of features like smart assistant support, a built-in battery and Spotify Connect, all of which will help your speaker last you until the next big innovation in audio that will come a few years down the road.
+On top of pristine audio playback, audiophiles (or wannabe audiophiles) should also be looking for speakers that pack in a whole host of features, such as smart assistant support, Spotify Connect and a built-in batter, all of which will help your speaker last you until the next big innovation in audio that we're hoping will come a few years down the road.

-To that end, what you'll find below is a list of the 10 best wireless speakers, ranked by their price-to-performance ratio.
+So here you have it, this is our list of the 10 best wireless speakers, ranked by their price-to-performance ratio.

 1. Best Wireless Speaker: Sonos One